edahlgren/QtLing/docs/design/RFC-modular-reusable-steps/contents/PlanOfAttack.md

 ## Example Plan of Attack

+The ordering of these steps can change, but there is value in doing steps 1 and 2 first: they make parallel development in C++ and Python much easier by establishing common data formats and rules of execution.

 1. Establish input and output data types for steps in the Crab algorithm.
 For example, to convert `MainWindow::read_dx1_file` to an independent step, we defined the `typename` "Suffix.SortedWords" and its associated JSON format in a precise way.
 This serves as initial documentation for each step.

 2. Determine if any steps can be executed in parallel.
 If so, write this in high-level control flow documentation.
 This will become valuable if user demand performance improvements or support for running in the Cloud.